n0b0dyCN/n0blog/posts/sample/post.md

 5. Visit `http://your.personal.domain/admin`, enter password you set in `docker-compose.yml`, and set the new post visiable in posts tab.
 6. Wait for people reading!

 In this repo, we provide a sample post `./posts/sample/`.
-The content of the post is just this readme file.

 #### Note

-* All pictures you used in your post should be in the same folder with `post.md`, and you can just use the relative path to insert picture in the markdown file:
+* All pictures you used in your post should be in the same folder with `post.md`, And you can just use the relative path to insert picture in the markdown file:

 ``` markdown
 ![A example picture]("example.png")